 When can I register/renew my mailbox?

-Both forms will be available online during this period.
+Both forms will be available online.

 When can I pick up my package?

 Same day pickup begins at 2PM.
 However, you can always pick up the next day, when you can collect your packages as early as 8AM.
 We hold packages for at least two weeks before returning them to sender.

 Why can't I pick up my package before 2PM?
 The e-mail says it's here.

 The e-mail is to inform you that your package has successfully arrived on campus, not that it's ready for pickup.
 Once it's been entered into our tracking system, we still have to process the packages and letter mail to prepare them for delivery.
 This process can take several hours, especially during peak times such as the first week of classes or near holidays.

 I have a package that is perishable/needs refrigeration.